User-2357/LinuxBreaker/README.md

 # LinuxBreaker
-Trashes any user account in Linux
+Trashes any user account in Linux*

+\*Tested on a sudoer in Ubuntu

 (Do not) type the following command into bash: